Arjav1512/MExp_/docs/SOCIAL_PROOF.md

 | Customer Feedback| `ADMIN_API_KEY` (to moderate) — display already live | edge-function secret |
 | Instagram feed   | Official Instagram embed / Graph connection          | (future) |

+## Public vs. server-only configuration

+- **Public (safe to expose, prefix `VITE_`, set in the hosting env / Vercel):**
+  `VITE_TRUSTPILOT_BUSINESS_UNIT_ID`, `VITE_TRUSTPILOT_TEMPLATE_ID`, `VITE_TRUSTPILOT_DOMAIN`,
+  `VITE_TRUSTPILOT_REVIEW_URL`, `VITE_AMAZON_ASIN`, `VITE_AMAZON_MARKETPLACE`,
+  `VITE_INSTAGRAM_HANDLE`, plus the existing `VITE_SUPABASE_URL` / `VITE_SUPABASE_ANON_KEY`.
+  These are public identifiers by design (widget IDs, a public listing ASIN, a public handle).
+- **Server-only secrets (NEVER `VITE_`, NEVER in the browser, set as Supabase edge-function secrets):**
+  `ADMIN_API_KEY` (review moderation).
+The Supabase service-role key and Resend keys are already server-only.
+No secret is ever read by frontend code.

+Current status of the moderation secret: **`ADMIN_API_KEY` is not set yet.** Review submission and public display work without it; approving/rejecting reviews is disabled until an operator adds it.

+## Performance & accessibility

+- Trustpilot's script is injected once, asynchronously, and only when a business ID is configured — it never blocks first paint.
+The whole social-proof block is code-split and loaded lazily.
+- All images carry explicit width/height to avoid layout shift.
+- The reviews carousel is a labelled, keyboard-focusable region; star inputs and all buttons have accessible names; form fields have labels and accessible validation messages.
+- The site now honours the operating-system "reduce motion" preference globally: motion is minimised for visitors who request it.

 ## Known limitations

 - Amazon live ratings and Instagram live feed are built as production-ready components with honest